Turkey, fish and other meat

 - A boozy fruit compote with half-fat crème fraiche would make a healthy yet decadent sweet.
 Try plums, berries, apples and sultanas stewed in red wine, vanilla and a little bit of sugar.

 - Pile up your cheese-board with strong-tasting cheese, as you will be satisfied with smaller amounts.
-Eat the cheese with crumbly oatcakes, celery and grapes for a dose of soluble fiber (which helps to reduce cholesterol), B vitamins and antioxidant flavonoid compounds (which help to keep the heart healthy).
+Eat the cheese with crumbly oatcakes, celery and grapes for a dose of soluble fibre (which helps to reduce cholesterol), B vitamins and antioxidant flavonoid compounds (which help to keep the heart healthy).

 - If you’re tempted to nibble while waiting for dinner to cook, try crunchy vegetable crudités such as cucumber, pepper and carrot, along with a yogurt, garlic and mint dip; hummus; or fresh tomato salsa with onion, garlic, a pinch of salt and some coriander.